TamerHamdan/dotfiles/README.md

 ## 🛠️ Dotfiles

 Welcome to my dotfiles!
-I use this repo as a way to practice Git+Github and document my journey of figuring out my ideal dev environment.
+I use this repo as a way to practice Git+Github and document my journey of figuring out my ideal development environment.

 ## ⚡ What's in here ?
 - My Neovim config (Kickstart-based but evolving).